wunderteam/battle-pets-api/README.md

 ## Endpoints:

-All endpoints require an API to access.
+All endpoints require an API key to access.
 Please email you contact at Wunder for the current API key.

 This key is passed via the `X-Pets-Token` HTTP header.